openaddresses/openaddresses/README.md

 A global collection of address data sources, open and free to use.
 Join, download and contribute.
 We're just getting started.

+This repository is a collection of references to address data sources.

+- See [openaddresses-download](https://github.com/openaddresses/openaddresses-download)
+for a tool to download this data.
+- See [openaddresses.io](http://openaddresses.io/) for a data download.

 ## Contributing addresses

 - [Open an issue](https://github.com/openaddresses/openaddresses/issues/new) and give information about where to find more address data.
 Be sure to include a link to the data and a description of the coverage area for the data.
 - You can also create a pull request to the [sources](https://github.com/openaddresses/openaddresses/tree/master/sources) directory.

-## Usage

-This repository is a collection of references to address data sources.

-- See [openaddresses-download](https://github.com/openaddresses/openaddresses-download)
-for a tool to download this data.
-- See [openaddresses.io](http://openaddresses.io/) for a data download.

 ## Why collect addresses?